ultreyaonline/standalone/HOSTING.md

 ---

 # Server Technical Requirements
-For this simple application, the smallest VPS instance size will do.
+Since Ultreya is a very simple application, the smallest VPS instance size will do.

 For example, on Digital Ocean this would be the 1GB-RAM droplet (which comes with 20+ GB of disk space, which is way more than required).